Jazz in the City | Josephine Howell

 Registration

 Tickets are free, but capacity is limited.
 Up to two tickets per person may be reserved prior to the program.
-Preregistration will close at 11:59 pm PT the night prior to the program.
-Parking can be an issue in our area, so please plan your visit accordingly.
-All unclaimed tickets (regardless of reservations) will be released to standby 10 minutes before the program.
+A block of walk-in tickets will be available on site beginning 30 minutes before the performance on a first-come-first-served basis.

 Frye Members receive advance notice of programs and performances—become a member today and get the benefit of early registration!